CrazyMonkey333/CmPortfolio/README.md

  Finally, I removed outlines in general living area, total basement square footage and the 1st floor square footage.
 It was a total of 3 rows removed.
 As all three of these column's information is contained in total living area.
 The significance these 3 rows had on the best fit graph of is demonstrated below.
 The best fit line is set with an order of 2.

-## Before and After Outliers Removed for Total Living Area vs Price.
+#### Before and After Outliers Removed for Total Living Area vs Price.
 ![title](photos/proj_2_liv_vs_sale_b4.jpg)
 ![title](photos/proj_2_liv_vs_sale_after.jpg)

-# Setting Up a Baseline Model
+### Setting Up a Baseline Model
- The baseline model in this example is a simple linear regression using only the top 5 variables of Overall Quality, Total Living Area, Exterior Quality, Kitchen Quality, and Garage Area.
+ The baseline model I set up for my example is a basic linear regression using only the top 5 variables of Overall Quality, Total Living Area, Exterior Quality, Kitchen Quality, and Garage Area.
 Doing a train test split on our training data, I got back a score of 84.6% on our split train, and 83.3% on our split testing data.
 This is not bad considering these are only 5 variables out of 80.

-# Setting Up the Model
+### Setting Up the Model
  For the model itself, I used a train test split to verify the data on itself before applying it to the new test data.
-I utilized polynomial features to the 2nd degree and fit the data to a standard scaler in order transform the data.
+I utilized polynomial features to the 2nd degree and fit the data to a standard scaler in order transform the data so rankings from 1-5 and rankings from 1-10 would be comparable.
  After attempting a few different methods, I settled on fitting the data to a ridge cross validation model.
 The model's r2 score indicated that the model was 93.6% fit to the training data and 87.6% accurate at determining the price in my split test set.
-I considered this adequate to use and decided to progress to the official testing data.
+I considered this adequate to use even though it is overfit on my training model because it had the largest improvement on the overall test dataset.

-# Conclusion/Recommendations:
+### Conclusion/Recommendations:
 We can say with confidence that the overall quality, total living area, exterior quality, kitchen area and garage area have significant impacts on the price of the house.
 Going from 5 variables to 19 variables and using a more robust model we only gained 4.3% accuracy.

 I would like to dig further into methods of fitting and transforming the data.
 I'd like to see if we analyze more what columns should be included and what models could increase the accuracy without overfitting the data.